httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## End-to-End Integrity

-Integrity fields can help detect  "representation data" or content modification due to implementation errors, undesired "transforming proxies" (see {{Section 7.7 of SEMANTICS}}) or other actions as the data passes across multiple hops or system boundaries.
+Integrity fields can help detect representation data or content modification due to implementation errors, undesired "transforming proxies" (see {{Section 7.7 of SEMANTICS}}) or other actions as the data passes across multiple hops or system boundaries.
-Even a simple mechanism for end-to-end  "representation data" integrity is valuable because a user agent can validate that resource retrieval succeeded before handing off to a HTML parser, video player etc. for parsing.
+Even a simple mechanism for end-to-end representation data integrity is valuable because a user agent can validate that resource retrieval succeeded before handing off to a HTML parser, video player etc. for parsing.